cdklabs/cdklabs-projen-project-types/README.md

 projects.
 Today, that means setting `private: true` in `package.json`, removing `.mergify.yml` from the project, and removing `.npmignore`.

+- `releasableCommits`

+By default this project type releases `ReleasableCommits.featuresAndFixes`, to not release a new version every day on a package that only sees devDependency updates.
+You may want to override this if you need something more specific.

 ## CdklabsTypeScriptProject

 This type extends projen's `typescript.TypeScriptProject` project type and should be used in place